yonicd/sinew/README.md

 Sinew is a R package that generates a Roxygen skeleton populated with information scraped from the function script.

+## Functionality

+  - **makeOxygen**: Create skeleton for Roxygen2 documentation populated with information scraped from within the package function scripts.
+  - **makeImport**: Create import calls for DESCRIPTION, NAMESPACE and Roxygen2
+  - **makeDictionary**: Creates an R file (similar to templates in Roxygen) of all the unique roxygen parameter fields in a package R subdirectory.

 ## makeOxygen

 Function that returns the skeleton for [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation including title, description, return, import and other fields populated with information scraped from the function script.